durgamahesh16/artemisia/docs/components/mysql.md

  * export:
     * sql: SQL query whose result-set will be exported.
     * quotechar: quotechar to use if quoting is enabled.
+    * mode: modes of export. supported modes are
+        * default
+        * bulk
     * header: boolean literal to enable/disable header
     * sqlfile: used in place of sql key to pass the file containing the SQL
     * escapechar: escape character use for instance to escape delimiter values in field